 We have been through a lot of details regarding the best wood for wood signs.
 Let’s look at the pros and cons so you can make the best decision for your wood sign project.

 Pros Pine And MDO

 Pine – Pine is very flexible for many applications and can provide many finishes from paint to stain.
-Additionally, it is very available and cost efficient.
-It is easy to apply stencils to, carve, edge and distress for a rustic look and fairly light to hang on the wall.
+Additionally, it is very available and cost-efficient.
+It is easy to apply stencils too, carve, edge, and distress for a rustic look and fairly light to hang on the wall.

-Pine is an excellent choice for your high level production pieces as well due to it flexibility.
-For many reasons pine is a highly recommended wood to use for you wood signs.
+Pine is an excellent choice for your high-level production pieces as well due to its flexibility.
+For many reasons, pine is a highly recommended wood to use for your wood signs.

 Cons Pine And MDO

-Pine – Pine is a soft wood and does not stand up to weather elements.
+Pine – Pine is softwood and does not stand up to weather elements.
 If exposed to moisture pine will continually warp and crack.
 This will affect the wood sign’s overall look and affect the paint that is applied.
-As well pine is more prone to be damaged as it is a soft wood.
+As well pine is more prone to be damaged as it is a softwood.